twitchy-craft/ttc/README.md

 Only there for transparency, see license!

-DONT ACTIVATE ANY OTHER AUTOTOTEM ALONG THIS ONE, it will glitch it out!
+DON'T ACTIVATE ANY OTHER AUTOTOTEM ALONG THIS ONE, it will glitch it out!

 ClickGUI opens with COMMA